Isur/isomorphic-react-app/README.md

 `npm run dev`

-It will test code with eslint rules and fix it if possible.
-Afterwards webpack.ts will build and launch application.
+Webpack.ts will build and launch application.

 ## Running the tests
 ### Unit tests